Culsans

-Culsans (Culśanś) is an Etruscan deity, known from two inscriptions and a variety of iconographical material which includes coins, statuettes, and a sarcophagus.
+Culsans (Culśanś) is an Etruscan deity, known from four inscriptions and a variety of iconographical material which includes coins, statuettes, and a sarcophagus.
 Culśanś is usually rendered as a male deity with two faces and at least two statuettes depicting him have been found in close association with city gates.
-These characteristics suggest that he was a protector of gateways, who could zealously watch over the gate with not one, but two pairs of eyes.
+These characteristics suggest that he was a protector of gateways, who could watch over the gate with two pairs of eyes.